medialab/quenouille/README.md

 * **key** *?callable*: Function returning to which "group" a given item is supposed to belong.
 This will be used to ensure maximum parallelism is respected.
 * **parallelism** *?int|callable* [`1`]: Number of threads allowed to work on a same group at once.
 Can also be a function taking a group and returning its parallelism.
 * **buffer_size** *?int* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
 * **throttle** *?int|float|callable*: Optional throttle time, in seconds, to wait before processing the next item of a given group.
-Can also be a function taking the current item, preceded by its group and returning the next throttle time.
+Can also be a function taking last group, item and result and returning next throttle time for this group.

 *Using a queue rather than an iterable*